majagondro/b173c/README.md

 ## Requirements

 Required packages:
-`pkgconf sdl2 libbsd zlib python3 python-pillow` (naming for Arch Linux)
+`pkgconf sdl2 sdl2_net zlib python3 python-pillow` (naming for Arch Linux)

 ## Building

-b173c can only be built for Windows on Linux [(see the related issue)](https://github.com/krizej/b173c/issues/5)
+b173c can run on both Linux and Windows, but can only be built from Linux [(see the related issue)](https://github.com/krizej/b173c/issues/5)

 Run `make all` in the project's root directory.
 The executable should be placed at `build/b173c`